TriHermawan/faultx-miui-tools/README.md

 > [!WARNING]
 > Make sure to download exact firmware for your model.
 You can discern your model from Settings > About phone > MIUI version (Eg: In MIUI version V14.0.9.0.TKF<ins>**MI**</ins>XM ‘<ins>**MI**</ins>’ represents your phone region, which is <ins>**Global**</ins>).
 You can also verify your Xiaomi phone at official site.

+> [!NOTE]
+> If you are currently or previously using a ROM/Custom ROM (AOSP) and want to flash MIUI to MIUI 14/13/12, I recommend doing [**this**](https://t.me/faultx003/303) .
+The goal is to ensure that when you're on MIUI, you won't encounter a message like this: "Find Device storage corrupt.
+Your device is unsafe now."

 <details>

 <summary>GLOBAL</summary>